tess-jl/aws-developer-course/notes/12_AWS_Integration_Messaging.md

 * **SSE only encrypts the body, not metadata**
 -IAM policy must allow usage of SQS
-**IAM gives perms for all API calls in account** -**SQS queue access policy** = finer grain control, can use IP address to decide who can access -**no VPC endpoint** therefore must have wifi for accessing SQS
+**IAM gives perms for all API calls in account** -**SQS queue access policy** = finer grain control, can use IP address to decide who can access --> can also control the time that the requests come in (e.g. don't want to allow access in middle of the night)
+-**no VPC endpoint** therefore must have wifi for accessing SQS

 APIs to know for exam